 If your initial application meets our requirements, we’ll ask you to carry out a series of online tests, including:

 - a Numerical Reasoning Test (NRT)

 If you pass each test, you’ll be invited to the next one.
 We strongly encourage you to practise beforehand by taking online tests like these, and to read the instructions carefully when it comes to the real thing.

 Next, you’ll be invited to fill out a motivational questionnaire.
 This will ask for your reasons for applying to the FCA and your chosen programme area.
 We’ll also ask you to demonstrate some wider commercial awareness by explaining the FCA’s role within financial services.

 We’ll then ask you to undertake a 30-minute telephone interview which will cover your motivation, values and competencies.
 Again, we’ll ask you to tell us in more detail why you feel you’re suited to a career at the FCA and what you feel you can bring to the organisation.
 We’d encourage you to look online for sample competency-based interview questions to help you prepare.

 This is the final stage of the process.
 Our assessment centres last half a day and consist of four exercises.
-Here, you’ll undertake a case study exercise followed by a presentation, a group exercise and a final interview.
+Here, you’ll undertake an analysis task, an interview, a group exercise and an interactive exercise.